End-to-End Quantum Algorithm for Topology Optimization in Structural Mechanics: Quantum Algorithm

 \subsection{Grover's Algorithm}

 Grover's algorithm is a well-known quantum algorithm for unstructured search \cite{grover_fast_1996, boyer_tight_1998}.
-It finds one of $M$ marked items in an unstructured search space of size $N$ using $\mathcal{O}(\sqrt{N/M})$ oracle calls.
+With high probability, it returns one of $M$ marked items in an unstructured search space of size $N$ using $\mathcal{O}(\sqrt{N/M})$ oracle calls.
 Since the classical counterpart would require $\mathcal{O}({N/M})$ evaluations, Grover's algorithm gives a quadratic speedup.
 We use the search algorithm to solve the satisfiability problem in Eq.\,\eqref{eq:satisfiability_problem} and thus to find stiff structure designs $\mathbf{x}$.

 The quantum circuit is shown in Fig.\,\ref{fig:groverssearch}.

 We have a register $\texttt{c}$ containing $n_\texttt{c}=n_\text{el}$ qubits to represent structure configurations.
 The initialization $U_\text{init}$ prepares a superposition over the search space.
 If we search in the full space of size $N=2^{n_\text{el}}$, this operation simply becomes $U_\text{init} = H^{\otimes n_\text{el}}$.
 However, to enforce the volume constraint $V(\mathbf{x})=V_0$, we instead prepare the Dicke state \cite{gasieniec_deterministic_2019}